tarantool/doc/doc/reference/reference_lua/json_paths.rst

         ...

-Notice that field names that look like JSON paths are processed similarly to :ref:`accessing tuple fields by JSON <box_tuple-field_path>`: first, the whole path is interpreted as a field name; if such a name does not exist, then it is treated as a path.
+Notice that field names that look like JSON paths are processed similarly to :doc:`accessing tuple fields by JSON </reference/reference_lua/box_tuple/field_path>`: first, the whole path is interpreted as a field name; if such a name does not exist, then it is treated as a path.

 For example, for a field name ``field.name.like.json``, this update